 Please remain considerate of local residents and do not block their driveways.
 Always ensure you park in a way that the bus and parents with pushchairs can get past safely.

 Please do not park on the yellow zig-zag lines in front of the school gate.

-Emergency treatments such as the administration of an Epi-Pen will only be administered in accordance with a care plan and following relevant staff training.
+Emergency treatments such as the administration of an auto-adrenaline Injector (AAI) pen will only be administered in accordance with a care plan and following relevant staff training.
 Parents or carers must take responsibility for updating the school with any changes in administration for routine or emergency medication and maintain an in-date supply.

 Inhalers are kept by the children or in classrooms as appropriate and follow the children to the swimming pool and on trips etc. Older children may carry their own treatment medication but if this isn’t appropriate the medication is kept by the member of staff in charge.

 All medication kept in school is stored securely and appropriately.

 What to do if you have a concern?

 It is our policy at Fernvale Primary School to work in partnership with parents and the wider community.
 We believe that co-operation and a sense of joint purpose between School and parents will assist in ensuring open and positive relationships.

 From time to time, however, parents and members of the public may express concerns or make a complaint.
 We take all complaints seriously and have procedures in place for dealing with them.